DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - permissions help ensure only authorized entities can access data
         - logical controls restrict access to config settings on systems/networks to only authed individuals
         - applies to on-prem and cloud
+ - 5.1.6 Services: Controlling physical and logical access, whether on-premise or in the cloud, in the office or work-from-home scenarios.
+Basically controlling access control mechanisms to assets.
+These includes
+   - Apps
+   - Data/Information
+   - Infrastructure and Systems
+   - Devices
+   - Cloud services
+   - Sites and Facilities

 [5.2](#5.2) Manage identification and authentication of people, devices, and services (OSG-9 Chpt 13)
 - **Identification**: the process of a subject claiming, or professing an identity
 - **Authentication**: verifies the subject’s identity by comparing one or more factors against a database of valid identities, such as user accounts